 ‘You look perfect.
 You’re so tall and slim everything fits!’
 Taïga reassures her.
 ‘You don’t even need high heels!’

 ‘Thank God!
-I can’t walk with heels anyway – I look like a man in disguise!’
+I can’t walk with heels anyway – I look like a man in drag!’

-Chase puts on a fabulous pair of purple heels, and they both laugh as she walks holding on to the wall and waving her arms.
+Chase puts on a fabulous pair of purple heels, and they both laugh as she walks holding on to the wall and waving her arms for balance.

-Teddy didn’t want to cut his hair neither.
-He didn’t even want to take off his beanie at first, but when Chester Ochoa threatened to just take his scissors and cut around it giving him a pudding-bowl hairstyle, he finally obliged… And now it disturbs him to have Chester Ochoa rummaging around, massaging his head.
-Actually it feels good, and that’s what disturbs him.
+Demonstratively he sits in the comfortable chair without taking off his beanie.
+But when Chester Ochoa looks at him with a glint in his eye and threatens to just take his scissors and cut around it giving him a pudding-bowl hairstyle, he finally obliges… And now it disturbs him to have Chester Ochoa fussing around, asking questions about how he wants his hair to be styled, massaging his head.
+Actually it feels very good, and that is what disturbs him.

 He stops at the bottom of the stairs and looks around for Taïga and Chase, but the shop seems to be empty.
 Suddenly there’s a crash, followed by giggling.